This Registry-Registrar Agreement (this "Agreement") is between

 incorporated and made an integral part of this Agreement

-(i) The Uniform Domain Name Dispute Resolution Policy, available
+(i) The Uniform Domain Name Dispute Resolution Policy, available at

 (ii) (For registration agreements relating to Sunrise Registrations